nuagenetworks/nuage-metroae/Documentation/DEPLOY.md

 ## Prerequisites / Requirements
 Before deploying any components, you must have previously [set up your Nuage MetroÆ environment](SETUP.md "link to SETUP documentation") and [customized the environment for your target platform](CUSTOMIZE.md "link to deployment documentation").

 Make sure you have unzipped copies of all the Nuage Networks files you are going to need for installation or upgrade.
 These are generally distributed as `*.tar.gz` files that are downloaded by you from Nokia OLCS.
-You can unzip these files by using the nuage_unzip shell script `nuage-unzip.sh` which will place the files in subdirectories under the path specified for the `nuage_unzipped_files_dir` variable in `common.yml`.
+You can unzip these files by using the nuage-unzip shell script `nuage-unzip.sh` which will place the files in subdirectories under the path specified for the `nuage_unzipped_files_dir` variable in `common.yml`.
 You can also unzip the files manually and copy them to their proper locations by hand.
 For details of this process, including the subdirectory layout that MetroÆ expects, see [SETUP.md](SETUP.md).
+Note: Using the MetroAE container requires special attention to paths.
+See [DOCKER.md](DOCKER.md) and [SETUP.md](SETUP.md) for more details.

 ## Use of MetroÆ Tool